pxvn/FARMSIGHT-autonomus-rover/README.md

 See the LICENSE file for more details.

 ### Acknowledgments
-Thank you to Sipeed for sponsoring the project.(CIRCUIT DIGEST)
+Thank you to DigiKey for supporting the project.

 Note: For this submission, I am setting up the system on one or two controllers while continuously working on integrating all components.
 Due to limited library support on the Sipeed Maixduino, I am developing custom configurations and libraries to meet project requirements before the deadline.